How to Use This Toolkit

 Phase 5: Measurement

 SEED measures across all three domains simultaneously.
-A workforce program that increases employment but destabilizes families has not succeeded.
-An education reform that raises test scores but disconnects students from their community has not succeeded.
-Three-domain measurement is harder than single-domain measurement.
-It is also the only kind that tells you whether you are actually building generational flourishing or just moving metrics.
+A workforce program that increases employment but destabilizes families has failed.
+An education reform that raises test scores but disconnects students from their community has failed.
+Three-domain measurement is harder than single-domain measurement, and the only kind that reveals whether you are actually building generational flourishing or moving metrics.

 Society Metrics